Luxury vs. Budget Travel: What’s Worth the Splurg

 Why Go Big on Fancy Places?

-Why Keep it Cheap?
+Why Keep It Cheap?

 So, What's the Call?